BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 **Then as a result, yes, you can have machine learning algorithms that will build a series of *if* and *else*.
 But to generate it, you’ll use mathematical operations.**

-*Note that for other algorithms such as the matrix factorisation or neural networks, we don't use the Shannon entropy formula, but other optimisation algorithms that don't generate a series of *if* and *else* but, as previously seen, vectors or formulas.
+*Note that for other algorithms such as the matrix factorisation or neural networks, we don't use a process with the Shannon entropy formula, but other optimisation algorithms that don't generate a series of if and else but, as previously seen, vectors or formulas.*

-## So why do we sometimes say that machine learning is a bunch of “if” and “else” statements?
+## So why do we sometimes say that machine learning is a bunch of if and else statements?

 To my opinion, because of expert systems.
 They are the ancestors of machine learning in artificial intelligence.